 You may say, "I don't have time to read my Bible today."
 Answer this.
 Do you have time to go to work, and do you have time to eat?
 If you have time to go earn some gold and eat some honey, then you have time.
-The question is, which do you desire more, gold and honey, or God's Word?
+The question is, which do you desire more, gold and honey, or that which is more precious than gold and sweeter than honey?